Climate Action

 Our goal: Reduction of CO2 emissions (gCO2/t*km) by 40% until 2035 compared to 2010

-Since 2010, we have managed to reduce our CO2 emissions (gCO2/t*km) by about 19% already.
-Therefore, we are confident to be able to reach our goal.
+Since 2010, we have already managed to reduce our CO2 emissions (gCO2/t*km) on our Travemünde/Rostock - Trellborg routes by 35%.
+We are therefore confident that we can achieve our goal.

 For more than 60 years, we have been thinking innovatively and acting responsibly and sustainably.